 Preparing to Publish a Children's Book

-You've written a kids book.
+You've written a book.
 Congratulations.
-Hopefully you are ready for the rules. to get this self-published.
+Hopefully you are ready for the rules to get this self-published.
 1) Pick a printer.
 Really it's first.
 Why?
 Because they all have their own little rules and idiosyncrasies that you need to follow for pain free publishing.
-Almost all require 24 pages for publishing. (keep scrolling for the breakdown) Go ahead and set up an account with your printer (if possible)and look around.
+Almost all require 24 pages for publishing. (keep scrolling for the breakdown) Ingrams allows for 18 pages but is far more expensive to deal with than Amazon.
+Ingrams is the go to if you want a hardback.
+Go ahead and set up an account with your printer (if possible)and look around.

 2) Pick a size.

 This is important for several reasons.
 You want the size to be fairly standard, you don't want to be the oversized book that doesn't fit on my son's bookshelves (really annoys my specific brand of OCD), and you don't want to be the little book lost when another book pushes you out of the way.
 There are standard options.
-Createspace (Amazon-KDP) has made it easy with a graph list.
-I made it even easier pick one of these six!
-Little more advice here.
-The larger the book the younger the reader.
+Amazon-KDP has made it easy with a graph list.
+I color coded it and added suggestions.

 If you've made this the first step, you're probably going to regret the choice.
 Take the book size you like.
 Make your illustrations the same size (or .375 larger) and DO NOT put anything important within at least .75 of the edge.
 All printers require bleed and margins.
 By keeping that space as background you won't run the risk of having an image recreated or cut off.